-Forecasting assumption casting assumption Risk Reasons and Financial Effect Level of uncertainty Potential Consequence · · · · · · · · · · · · · · · · · · · of Uncertainty Risk Three-yearly revaluation of assets (i.e. excluding land and buildings) will occur with reference to information provided by BERL and historic revaluation increases.
-Where the two data sources differ widely The increase in asset value will be greater than what has been allowed for in the LTP budgets due to external market and financial conditions.
-Market prices are determined by factors outside of our control.
-Low High consideration will be given to using a figure Recent increases have been significant normally, 'corrections' occur in subsequent Low/Medium Three-yearly revaluation of land and building assets are undertaken on a consistent basis using the BERL inflation That the assumed value of these assets over the period of the Plan is incorrect-the actual revaluation may be greater or less Economic conditions may change.
-Valuations for earthquake-prone buildings may fall at a disproportionate rate.
-Low Medium adjusters.
-Data source: BERL than this.
+Forecasting assumption ecasting assumption Risk Reasons and Financial Effect of Uncertainty Level of uncertainty Potential Consequence Ri sk Three-yearly revaluation of assets (i.e. excluding land and buildings) will occur with reference to information provided by BERL and historic revaluation increases.
+Where the two data sources differ widely, consideration will be given to using a figure that is in between the two, noting that the The increase in asset value will be greater than what has been allowed for in the LTP budgets due to external market and financial conditions.
+Recent increases have been significant and, normally, 'corrections' occur in subsequent Market prices are determined by factors outside of our control.
+Low/N High Iedium result of this has no direct impact on cash and, should any anomaly arise, would be addressed in the subsequent revaluation. cycles. building assets are undertaken on a over the period of the That the assumed value of these assets over the period of the Plan is incorrect-the actual revaluation may be greater or less f the Plan is incorrect-the Valuations for earthquake-prone buildings Low Medium than this.
 Low/Medium Capital Works Contracts - There will be no variations in terms of price and performance of capital works programmes.
 There is significant change in price levels of capital works programmes which may affect the affordability and/or level of Council's capital works contracts have tight provisions governing price variations.
-Low Medium Data source: Council data. service provided.
-There is potential risk that there will not be enough contractors to undertake programmed work.
-Some projects enable scope to be downsized in cases of significant price increase.
-Med dium Capital budget - The Council will be able to deliver on its capital programme as outlined in proposed work programmes There is a risk that Council cannot spend its capital budget due to too much work across the region resulting in a lack of Council may not be able to spend its capital budget when it is scheduled so by spreading the budget it minimizes this risk.
-High High associated with the Long Term Plan.
-Data source: Historic Council data.
-Council is also able program so that ce Capital budgets could be unspent.
-Council is also able to prioritise its capital program so that certain items (e.g Low Cost Low Risk) can be deferred н igh
+Low Medium service provided.
+There is that there will not be end service provided.
+There is potential risk that there will not be enough contractors to undertake programmed work. downsized in cases of significant price Med lium Capital budget - The Council will be able to deliver on its capital programme as outlined in proposed work programmes There is a risk that Council cannot spend its capital budget due to too much work across the region resulting in a lack of Council may not be able to spend its capital budget when it is scheduled so by spreading the budget it minimizes this risk.
+Medium-High Medium-High available contractors.
+Market forces may force prices to be increased.
+Capital budgets could be unspent.
+Council is also able to prioritise its capital program so that certain items (e.g Low Cost Low Risk) can be deferred Med lium